mzipay/openpos-framework/openpos-client-libs/projects/openpos-client-core-lib/src/lib/core/actions/README.md

 ## Action Disablers

-Sometimes the logic for disabling a UIElement associated with an ActionItem is on a seperate component than the UIElement.
+Sometimes the logic for disabling a UIElement associated with an ActionItem is on a separate component than the UIElement.
 Instead of coupling the 2 component we can use an ActionDisabler.
 An ActionDisabler is an Observable that represents the current state of the action.
 Create an ActionDisabler by calling `registerActionDisabler` passing in the name of the action to control and a boolean Observable that will take updates to the disabled state. `registerActionDisabler` returns a subscription to be used to clean up when your component is destroyed.

 ```typescript
 actionDisabled$ = new BehaviorSubject<boolean>(false);